thehappyanarchist/foundryacks/README.md

 # ACKS System for Foundry VTT (Unofficial)
 All the features you need to play ACKS in Foundry VTT.
+Forked off of Old School Essentials by U~Man and heavily modified.

 ## License
 This Foundry VTT system requires ACKS Core Rules that you can find at http://autarch.co/buy-now.